 - Listen to your friend.
 Try not to act shocked, surprised, or challenge her.

 - Take it seriously.
 This is a cry for help.

 - Talk with her in private.
 Let her know that you care about her.

 You may do your very best to help someone who is depressed or suicidal and your intervention may not be successful.
-It is a risk that you need to consider before becoming involved.
-Be sure to take care of yourself in these situations and get any help that you may need.
+It is a risk you need to consider.
+Be sure to take care of yourself and get any help that you may need.